jkimlab/PLR-GEN/README.md

         ==Running and filtering options
-        -p|-core	<integer>	the number of threads (default: 1) -q|-mapq	<integer>	minimum mapping quality (default: 20) -d|-min_depth	<integer> mapping depth % cutoff of bubbles (default: 1, 0-100)
+        -p|-core	<integer>	the number of threads (default: 1) -q|-mapq	<integer>	minimum mapping quality (default: 20) -l|-min_length	<integer>	cutoff of minimum length of pseudo-long reads (default: 100bp) -c|-min_count	<integer>	cutoff of minimum mapping depth for each node (default: 1) -d|-min_depth	<integer>       cutoff of mapping depth of bubbles (default: 1, 0-100)
-        		0: all bubbles are used.
+        		0: all bubble are used.
-        		1: bubbles with less than 1% mapping depth from mapping depth distribution of bubbles are discarded.
+        		1: bubbles with less than lowest 1% mapping depth from distribution of mapping depth of bubbles are converted to normal node.
-        		100: all bubbles are converted to normal nodes -l|-min_length	<integer>	cutoff of minimum length of pseudo-long reads (default: 100bp) -c|-min_count	<integer>	cutoff of minimum mapping depth for each node (default: 1)
+        		100: all bubbles are converted to normal nodes

         ==Other options
         -t|-temp	If you use -t option, all intermediate files are left.